playANDcode/Pomodoro-Timer/README.md

 <img src="https://user-images.githubusercontent.com/85435538/129286237-26fb0dd7-c024-445c-9d01-80057e4bab55.gif" width="500" height='177'/>

+- Done!
+Just double click the "Run Pomodoro Tracker.cmd" to open the app.

+- Note: Whenever you move the folder of the app, you have to repeat these steps again.

 **Description**

 A console based pomodoro timer.
 In browsers, they are often bundled with other features.
 I hate it since they use lots of memory in ram.